Dee Snider: Desperado

+Widowmaker

 In the 1990s, Snider formed Widowmaker with guitarist Al Pitrelli, bassist Marc Russel, and former Twisted Sister drummer Joey Franco.
 The quartet recorded two albums with limited underground success, titled Blood and Bullets and Stand By for Pain.
 In the late 1990s, Snider toured with a "self-tribute" band called Dee Snider's SMFs (Sick Mutha Fuckers), sometimes featuring ex-Twisted Sister drummer A.J.
 Pero.
 The usual lineup included Snider, Derek Tailer, Charlie Mills, Keith Alexander, and Spike.

+Solo career

 In 1993, Snider composed the theme song for The Terrible Thunderlizards.
-By 1994, Snider had, by his own admission: "...lost every penny I made.
+By 1994, Snider had, by his own admission: "lost every penny I made.
 I was riding a bicycle to a desk job for $200 a week answering phones in an office."

-In 1997, Snider began hosting The House of Hair, a syndicated 1980s hard rock/heavy metal radio show on more than 200 radio stations across North America.
-It is syndicated by the United Stations Radio Networks.
-The show's format runs two or three hours depending on which version of the show a radio station carries and features Snider's closing catchphrase: "If it ain't metal, it's crap!"

 In 1998, Snider penned a song entitled "The Magic of Christmas Day (God Bless Us Everyone)", which Celine Dion recorded for her album These Are Special Times.
 According to Snider, Dion at the time was not aware of who wrote the song.
 Later that year, he also wrote and starred in the horror film Strangeland.
-Snider also penned the script to a sequel with the working title of Strangeland: Disciple.

-As of January 2008, however, Snider was less than optimistic that Disciple would ever see the light of day, saying in an interview with Bullz-Eye.com that he had reached a point where he should: "...put a sign on my website that says, 'Y'got ten million dollars?
-Give me a call.
-I've got the script ready to go.
-Robert Englund's attached, I'm attached.
-If somebody's serious and wants to make it, call me.
-But don't call me 'til you're ready to hand the check over.

-In May 2009, Snider revealed on his radio show "The House of Hair" that Strangeland: Rising Sons would go ahead and was set to begin shooting in the fall of 2009 and would be slated for a 2010 release.
+Snider penned a script for a sequel, but he was less than optimistic about it being developed.

+In 2003, Snider collaborated on a Halloween-themed project called Van Helsing's Curse.
+The project's first album, Oculus Infernum, was released by Koch Records and featured a blend of heavy metal and orchestral elements in the style of Trans-Siberian Orchestra.
+The band began touring in 2004 and later released a DVD of the concert entitled Live in Philly '05.

+On October 8, 2010, Snider started an 11-week run in the cast of Rock of Ages as Dennis, the owner of The Bourbon Room, with his official start date being October 11.
+That same year, Snider guest starred in the music video for "Immaculate Misconception" by the metalcore band Motionless in White.
+Snider's son Cody directed the video.

+In 2011, Snider performed with Ohio-based metalcore band Attack Attack! on stage at the Bamboozle Festival playing their song "Turbo Swag".